Model Theory of Generic Vector Space Endomorphisms II: Applications of our Characterization of Definable Sets

 \section{Applications of our Characterization of Definable Sets}

-In this section, we apply our characterization of definable sets from Theorem \ref{theorem_big_fml} to answer multiple basic questions about models of $T\theta^C$, such as: When do two tuples have the same type?
+In this section, we apply our characterization of definable sets from Theorem \ref{theorem_big_fml} to answer several basic questions about models of $T\theta^C$: When do two tuples have the same type?
 What are the completions of $T\theta^C$?
 When is $T\theta^C$ complete?
-And what does the algebraic closure of a set look like?
-We start with some basic definitions:
+What does the algebraic closure of a set look like?
+We start with two basic definitions: